 Rheumatoid arthritis (RA) is a chronic inflammatory disorder characterized by the infiltration of inflammatory cells into synovial tissue and synovial fluid (SF) (1).
 Anti-cyclic citrullinated peptide (anti-CCP) antibodies are present in the sera of nearly 70% of patients with RA and have become key diagnostic markers for this disease (2).
-Citrulline residues in target antigens are essential in the formation of anticitrullinated peptide/protein antibody epitopes (3,4).
+Citrulline residues in target antigens are essential in the formation of anti-citrullinated peptide/protein antibody epitopes (3,4).
 These epitopes result from citrullination, a posttransla-

-Supported by the Office of Research and Development, Medical Research Service, Department of Veterans Affairs and by the Frederick G. L. Huetwell and William D. Robinson, MD, Professorship in Rheumatology at the University of Michigan (awarded to Dr. Koch).
+Medical Research Service, Department of Veterans Affairs and by the Frederick G. L. Huetwell and William D. Robinson, MD, Professorship in Rheumatology at the University of Michigan (awarded to Dr. Koch).